 Arbitration is often confused with mediation, which is an informal process of bringing in a third party who goes between the disputing parties to help them settle a dispute.
-Mediating is a voluntary process, and it's not is not binding on the parties The mediator meets with the parties for discussion, but the mediator does not impose a settlement..
-The mediator tries to bring the parties together by discussion and caucusing (a separate discussion).
+Mediating is a voluntary process, and it's not binding on the parties The mediator meets with the parties for discussion, but the mediator does not impose a settlement.
+The mediator tries to bring the parties together by discussion and caucusing (separate discussions).

 Any controversy or claim arising out of or relating to this contract, or the breach thereof, shall be settled by arbitration administered by the American Arbitration Association under its Commercial Arbitration Rules, and judgment on the award rendered by the arbitrator(s) may be entered in any court having jurisdiction thereof.